hbctraining/Training-modules/RShiny/lessons/03_visuals.md

 On the UI side:

 - We are using the input function described earlier `checkboxGroupInput()`, which will allow users to select which columns to display in the table.
-- We are using the `DTOutput()` funtion with "table" as the ID to correspond with the output object in the server side code
+- We are using the `DTOutput()` function with "table" as the ID to correspond with the output object in the server side code

 On the server side:

-- We use `renderDT()` and providing the mtcars dataframe, while using square brackets to subset the columns selected.
+- We use `renderDT()` and providing the `mtcars` dataframe, while using square brackets to subset the columns selected.

 This will visualize in the app as: